Mwalek/super-light-cache-buster/readme.md

 This will delete all pages/posts from the cache, and Cache Buster will prevent them from being cached again while the plugin is enabled :-).

+### Does this plugin work on Multisite?

+No, Cache Buster hasn't been tested on Multisite Networks.

 ## Changelog

+### 1.2.0

+Release Date - November 13, 2022

+**Added**

+- Introduce Internationalization (Make Cache Buster translatable).
+- Introduce a notice to clear the cache when settings are saved.

+**Fixed**

+- Patch XSS vulnerability.
+- Patch File-Handling Vulnerability.

+**Enhanced**

+- Improve inline code documentation.
+- Improve WordPress Coding Standards conformance.

 ### 1.1.2